DanLeEpicMan/UpdatedMonolithSolver/README.md

 If you are having any trouble please do not hesitate to contact me.
 I'm absolutely willing to help and I won't judge you for running into problems.

+In the future I hope to add my own bit to this program by automating Step 4 (the Board-to-Notepad process).
+I thought of a way to approach this, namely a program that will take a picture of the board, partition the board into a grid, and checking the color at each individual location, thereby converting the color into a number.
+I imagine this is much easier said than done, but honestly the hardest part of this sounds like partitioning the board, since image recognition models exist online that I could "borrow".
+Hopefully I'll be able to figure this out one day so I can both contribute to a (partial) end of suffering and add more than bug fixes.

 License: [Same one located here](https://github.com/Azshene/THM_Solver); No license, but give credit to the original creator when due.